Thracians: Homeric period

-The Thracians are mentioned in Homer's Iliad, meaning that they were already present in the eighth century BC.
+The earliest known mention of Thracians is in the second song of Homer's Iliad, where the population inhabiting the Thracian Chersonesus is said to have participated in the Trojan War, which is believed to have taken place around 12th century BC.
+This population is referred to with the following name:

+"...And Hippothous led the tribes of the Pelasgi, that rage with the spear, even them that dwelt in deep-soiled Larisa; these were led by Hippothous and Pylaeus, scion of Ares, sons twain of Pelasgian Lethus, son of Teutamus.
+But the Thracians Acamas led and Peirous, the warrior, even all them that the strong stream of the Hellespont encloseth."

 Archaic period

-The first Greek colonies along the Thracian coasts (first the Aegean, then the Marmara and Black Seas) were founded in the eighth century BC.
+The first Greek colonies along the Thracian coasts (first the Aegean, then the Marmara and Black Seas) were founded in the 8th century BC.
 Thracians and Greeks lived side-by-side.
 Ancient sources record a Thracian presence on the Aegean islands and in Hellas (the broader "land of the Hellenes").

-At some point in the 7th century BC, a portion of the Thracian Treres tribe migrated across the Thracian Bosporus and invaded Anatolia.
-In 637 BC, the Treres under their king Kobos (Κώβος Kṓbos; Cobus), in alliance with the Cimmerians and the Lycians, attacked the kingdom of Lydia during the seventh year of the reign of the Lydian king Ardys.
-They defeated the Lydians and captured the capital city of Lydia, Sardis, except for its citadel, and Ardys might have been killed in this attack.
-Ardys's son and successor, Sadyattes, might possibly also have been killed in another Cimmerian attack on Lydia.
+At some point in the 7th century BC, a portion of the Thracian Treres tribe crossed the Thracian Bosporus and invaded Anatolia.
+In 637 BC, the seventh year of the reign of the Lydian king Ardys, the Treres under their king Kobos (Κώβος Kṓbos; Cobus), in alliance with the Cimmerians and the Lycians, attacked Lydia.
+They defeated the Lydians and captured the Lydian capital, Sardis, except for its citadel, and Ardys might have been killed in this attack.
+In another Cimmerian attack on Lydia, Ardys's son and successor, Sadyattes, might also have been killed.
 Soon after 635 BC, with Assyrian approval the Scythians under Madyes entered Anatolia.
-In alliance with Sadyattes's son, the Lydian king Alyattes, Madyes expelled the Treres from Asia Minor and defeated the Cimmerians so that they no longer constituted a threat again, following which the Scythians extended their domination to Central Anatolia until they were themselves expelled by the Medes from Western Asia in the 600s BC.
+In alliance with Sadyattes's son, the Lydian king Alyattes, Madyes expelled the Treres from Asia Minor and defeated the Cimmerians, following which the Scythians extended their domination to Central Anatolia until they were themselves expelled from Western Asia by the Medes in the 600s BC.

 Achaemenid Thrace

-In the 6th century BC the Persian Achaemenid Empire conquered Thrace, starting in 513 BC, when the Achaemenid king Darius I amassed an army and marched from Achaemenid-ruled Anatolia into Thrace, and from there he crossed the Arteskos river and then proceeded through the valley-route of the Hebros river.
-This was an act of conquest by Darius I, who sought to create a new satrapy in the Balkans, and had during his march sent emissaries to the Thracians found on the path of his army as well as to the many other Thracian tribes over a wide area.
-All these peoples of Thrace, including the Odrysae, submitted to the Achaemenid king until his army reached the territory of Thracian tribe of the Getae who lived just south of the Danube river and who in vain attempted to resist the Achaemenid conquest.
-After the resistance of the Getae was defeated and they were forced to provide the Achaemenid army with soldiers, all the Thracian tribes between the Aegean Sea and the Danube river had been subjected by the Achaemenid Empire.
-Once Darius had reached the Danube, he crossed the river and campaigned against the Scythians, after which he returned back to Anatolia through Thrace and left a large army in Europe under the command of his general Megabazus.
+In the 6th century BC the Persian Achaemenid Empire conquered Thrace, starting in 513 BC, when the Achaemenid king Darius I amassed an army and marched from Achaemenid-ruled Anatolia into Thrace, crossing the Arteskos river and then proceeding through the valley-route of the Hebros river.
+Darius sought to create a new satrapy in the Balkans, and had sent emissaries to many Thracian tribes on the path of his army and elsewhere.
+Many Thracians, including the Odrysae, submitted to Darius until his army reached the territory of the Getae who lived just south of the Danube and who vainly attempted to resist Achaemenid conquest.
+After the Getae were defeated and were forced to provide the Achaemenid army with soldiers, all the Thracian tribes between the Aegean Sea and the Danube river had been subjected by the Achaemenid Empire.
+Darius crossed the Danube and campaigned against the Scythians, after which he returned to Anatolia through Thrace and left a large army in Europe under the command of his general Megabazus.